brunnth/BluetoothBalanceManager/README.md

 # BluetoothBalanceManager
-Easy to adjust only balance with different profiles
+Easy to adjust only balance with profilehandler